Edit: The situation in Myanmar has taken a turn for the worse (read more about that here via Amnesty International).

 - Cost – The train will set you back around K1,200 and a taxi K10,000 to the centre of town.

 Time needed – Take the whole day to explore Pyin Oo Lwin.

-- Getting there – The train will take around 4 hours, while a taxi is likely to take 1 hour 20.
+- Getting there – The train will take around 4 hours, while a taxi is likely to take 1 hour and 20.

-Amazing Sunset Option: If you have temple fatigue and you’re more of a sucker for sunrises, then simply take a 20-minutes taxi from Mandalay centre and watch the sunrise from U Bein Bridge, stay for as long as you like and drink tea with chatty and curious locals.
+Amazing Sunset Option: If you have temple fatigue and you’re more of a sucker for sunrises, then simply take a 20-minute taxi from Mandalay centre and watch the sunrise from U Bein Bridge, stay for as long as you like and drink tea with chatty and curious locals.
 (This is my preferred option).

 Day 19: Back to Yangon from Mandalay

 With the final days of your Myanmar itinerary coming to an end, you may wish to spend your final hours in Yangon, mainly due to its better connections with the rest of the world.

 It is possible to fly out of the country from Mandalay, but you’ll normally stopover in Yangon.
 Taking the overnight bus from Mandalay is arguably your best bet if you want to keep your air miles down.
 This route will take around 10 hours, though being on one of Myanmar’s main routes, it can be less.